emtee40/droid-reverse-engineering/README.md

 ## License
 *These tools do not belong to me.
-To get more information, you can read README page of each tool.*
+To get more information, you can read README page of each tool provided by the original owners.*